vvanpo/avanpo.github.io/_drafts/a-case-against-rest.md

 ### Notes

+The term <abbr title="Representational State Transfer">REST</abbr> originates from Roy Fielding's dissertation[^1] on network-based software architecture, where it is used to describe an architectural style for distributed hypermedia.
+Fielding's research into REST influenced his development of pivotal Internet standards---namely <abbr title="Hypertext Transfer Protocol">HTTP</abbr>[^2] and <abbr title="Uniform Resource Identifier">URI</abbr>[^3]---that established the technologies underpinning the Web.

 The constraints characterizing REST were carefully chosen to meet the demands of a worldwide distributed hypermedia system.
 The Web needs to facilitate the identification and access of information in an unrestricted and universal manner.
 As such, a differentiating constraint of REST is how it prescribes interface uniformity.
 REST introduces the concept of a _resource_, which is an abstract mapping to a set of entities.
 A resource is defined by the semantics of this mapping, rather than the entities themselves (which can change with time).
 Identifying information as resources rather than concrete representations allows for longevity of references.
 The Web performs resource identification using a standardized format for hyperlink references, called URI.